 In interpreting the requirements of this Manual and applying those requirements in the context of their own local operations and specific procurements, JBEs should seek to achieve the objectives of PCC 100, including ensuring full compliance with competitive bidding statutes; providing all qualified bidders with a fair opportunity to enter the bidding process; and eliminating favoritism, fraud, and corruption in the awarding of public contracts.
-Under the decentralized management system of the judicial branch, each Judicial Branch Entity is vested with individual purchasing authority.5 In the case of a superior court, the purchasing authority is vested in the presiding judge.6 To meet the unique needs of the court and ultimately achieve the goals set forth in PCC 100-102, each presiding judge has the authority to vary the court's application of any nonmandatory business or accounting practice set forth in this Manual.
+Under the decentralized management system of the judicial branch, each Judicial Branch Entity is vested with individual purchasing authority.
+In the case of a superior court, the purchasing authority is vested in the presiding judge.
+To meet the unique needs of the court and ultimately achieve the goals set forth in PCC 100-102, each presiding judge has the authority to vary the court's application of any nonmandatory business or accounting practice set forth in this Manual.
 Any variances should be documented in the court's Local Contracting Manual.

-4See California Performance Review, The Report of the California Performance Review, Vol. 4, Chapter 7, Statewide Operations-Procurement (2007), www.cpr.ca.gov/CPR_Report/Issues_and_Recommendations/Chapter_7_Statewide_Operations/Procurement/Chapter_7D_Summary.html (as of August 17, 2012).
+4See California Performance Review, The Report of the California Performance Review, Vol. 4, Chapter 7, Statewide Operations-Procurement (2007).